Cancel anytime

 Key Offerings

-- Avinza: Extended-release morphine sulfate capsule used for chronic pain management.
-Market share was significant within the ER opioid market before generics became widespread.
-Competitors included Purdue Pharma (OxyContin), Endo Pharmaceuticals (Opana ER).
+- Avinza: An extended-release morphine sulfate capsule used for the management of chronic pain.
+Market share data is not readily available due to subsequent generic entrants and the acquisition by Pfizer.
+Competitors included Purdue Pharma (OxyContin) and Endo Pharmaceuticals (Opana ER).

 Market Dynamics